jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 toc = 1
 +++

-WebAssembly (or WASM) is a stack based assembly-like binary language format that is supported across modern browsers, can be executed at near-native speeds, and is a compilation target supported by languages like C/C++ and Rust, allowing native code to be compiled and executed in web browsers.
-As well as browsers, we have WASM runtimes like [`wasmtime`][wasmtime] and [Wasmer](https://wasmer.io/) which can execute WASM binaries outside of browsers.
+WebAssembly (or WASM) is a stack-based assembly-like binary language format that is supported across modern browsers, can be executed at near-native speeds, and is a compilation target supported by languages like C/C++ and Rust, allowing native code to be compiled and executed in web browsers.
+As well as browsers, we have WASM runtimes like [Wasmtime][wasmtime] and [Wasmer](https://wasmer.io/) which can execute WASM binaries outside of browsers.

 Before WebAssembly, we had tools like [Emscripten][emscripten] which could compile C into JavaScript to run in browsers, and languages like Elm, Coffeescript and Purescript which were compiled to JavaScript.
 Being a high level garbage collected language somewhat far from machine code, compiling to JavaScript isn't the ideal target for languages like C and Rust, which have no garbage collector.
 WebAssembly provides an alternative that is simpler, much closer to machine code, and offers more predictable performance (though not necessarily faster, given that JavaScript has had countless man hours put into optimising it).

-I'll be looking at how WebAssembly allows us to interact with it, both in browsers and natively, and how WebAssembly Components solve some of the key issues we'll run into.
+I'll be looking at how WebAssembly allows us to interact with it, both in browsers and natively, and how WebAssembly components solve some of the key issues we'll run into.

 # Prerequisites